 The main objective of the Münster Prison Library is to offer inmates an opportunity to use their free time constructively.
 The prison library serves three purposes:

-Education Many of the inmates have limited levels of education.
+- Education Many of the inmates have limited levels of education.
 Some of them have never graduated from school or have been low school performers.
 A lot of them start reading in prison.
-Thus a specific purpose of the prison library is to improve the inmates’ literacy skills, to encourage them to use the library material in creative ways to read and to become lifelong learners.
+Thus, a specific purpose of the prison library is to improve the inmates’ literacy skills, to encourage them to use the library material in creative ways to read and to become lifelong learners.
 Moreover, the library materials are sources of information and education on a wide variety of subjects.
-Last but not least, the library provides the educational materials which are used in the curriculum of the prison Education Department.
+Finally yet importantly, the library provides the educational materials, which are used in the curriculum of the prison Education Department.

 Programme Implementation: Approaches and Methodologies

 There are certain elements, which distinguish the Münster Prison Library, form others of its kind.
 Some of these innovative approaches and methods include:

 In 2005, a professional architect redesigned the library completely.
 The new library is a true illustration of the fact that libraries open doors to new worlds.
 The room with its central location and attractive entrance invites the inmates into a large colorful space.
 The clever use of mirrors enlarges the room and gives it a kaleidoscopic effect.
 The library materials are displayed on three levels, on open shelves, moving carts and low cabinets.
 A “railway station for literary travels” (“Bahnhof der Bücher,”) is set up to take the inmates on a creative journey out of prison life.

 Redesign of the library (2005)